 Did your plan get punched in the mouth?

 You and your team have just built the best plan ever using the Marketing Plan Framework (MPF) outlined in the most recent blog post in our planning series, on Building Great Marketing Plans.
 The plan you built fully aligns with the goals as they stand today and details a comprehensive strategy for achieving them.
 You start executing the plan to perfection and then out of nowhere the roadblocks to success start to appear.
 Before you know it, you are off course.
+Building an agile marketing plan can bring you back.

 - Economic volatility causes budget cuts